How to Sleep on a plane

 They make CUTE compression socks!!
 Who knew?
 Buy them online instead of channeling your inner old granny.

-Sleep on a plane: Warm feet
+How to Sleep on a plane: Warm feet

-When you wear closed toed shoes you’ll be wearing socks.
+When you wear closed toed travel shoes you’ll be wearing socks.
 Socks keep feet warm and toasty.
 If you are concerned about swelling then you’ll need compression socks.
 Buy the cute ones!
 Wait till you 127 years old to wear the ugly ones you can buy at Walgreens.

 Perhaps you’ll want to start dreaming of your destination on the flight there!
 Love these Paris socks.

-Sleep on a plane: Be aware of the light
+How to Sleep on a plane: Be aware of the light

 Some people are more sensitive to light than others.
 Dracula and I both tolerate light at night about the same.
 I LOVE darkness for sleeping!